 When you buy a car, house or anything of value, you can pay for it with a loan and pay back the loan in installments.
 If you don’t have enough income to meet your financial obligations, it can be difficult for you to make your loan payments.
 Your lender might take back or repossess the asset, or might charge off the debt if you don't pay.
-While both are less than ideal scenarios, repossession can be worse than a charge-off, because you lose the asset.
+While both are less than ideal scenarios, repossession can be worse than a charge-off because you also lose the asset.

 Sales contracts often include a clause that tells you what happens if you miss payments.
 Lenders can take back, or repossess, the property, and payments you’ve already made are not refunded.
 The lender will send you a nonpayment notice and inform the police or sheriff’s department about the repossession.
 If it’s a movable asset – such as a car – the lender might charge you for storing and transporting it.
 Many repossessions are involuntary, but you also can voluntarily surrender the property if you can’t make payments.
 You might be able to negotiate a settlement and save on the costs of the repossession.